 I'm behind on my car loan payments.
 I think the lender might repossess the car.
 I'm getting a tax refund soon, which should be more than enough to pay off the car loan.
 I want to prevent my car from being repossessed so that I don't have to pay the extra fees.
 What happens if I try to hide the car from the repossession agent while I'm waiting for my tax refund to arrive?

 Whether you can hide or lock up the car to buy yourself time to pay off the loan depends on where you live.
 In most states, taking these actions won't violate any laws, unless you do it with the intent to defraud the bank.
 For example, if you normally keep the car locked up in your garage, you can continue to do so.
 In some states, though, deliberately hiding a car from the repossession company is a crime.

 In most states, a car loan creditor is permitted to come onto your property and take your car so long as it doesn't have to cut chains, break locks, or damage property in the process.

-So, if you "hide" your car by parking it behind your house or garage, or in the woods on your property, the creditor may still be able to find it and repossess it.
-Similarly, if you "hide" your car by keeping the car in a neighbor's driveway or at your place of employment, the repo man can still legally get it, assuming he knows where it is.
+So, if you "hide" your car by parking it behind your house or garage, or in the woods on your property, the creditor might still be able to find it and repossess it.
+Similarly, if you "hide" your car by keeping the car in a neighbor's driveway or at your place of employment, the repossession company can still legally get it, assuming they know where it is.
 And in some states, doing this might be illegal.

 Rather than dodge your creditor, you might be better off talking to it about your situation and deferring things until your refund comes.
-Creditors are often willing to work things out with a borrower, especially if that means they will get paid soon.
+Creditors are often willing to work things out with a borrower, especially if that means they'll get paid soon.
 It doesn't hurt to ask your creditor for a break.
 You could save yourself a big headache, not to mention a lot of money.